Pull requests and Git flow

 - Each pull request collects the full edit history for a fix or feature branch.
 Contributors can squash this, or keep it, just as they prefer.

-Let's say, you would like to contribute to project Codeberg/build-deploy-gitea.
+Let's say, you would like to contribute to our "examples" project knut/examples.

 First, fork the project you would like to work on, by clicking the